ThatsNiceGuy/ab350-gaming-hack/README.md

 ## "features"
 - Onboard audio configured properly
+- I *think* sleep works but don't quote me on that
 - All NVMe drives in the M.2 slot will be properly detected as internal and not external
 - anything in the first PCIe x1 slot will be set as BuiltIn
 - Working Ethernet + it has been set as BuiltIn